Child Custody Litigation Cases in Multiple States

 Child Custody Litigation Cases with Parents in Different States

-The trial of a custody case is a very complex and emotionally challenging time during a divorce.
+The trial of a child custody case is a very complex and emotionally challenging time during a divorce.
 The complexity of a custody case becomes even more difficult when the issue is not only which parent is going to obtain custody but also which State is going to make the determination regarding the custody of a child.
 Having been a family law and divorce attorney for over 41 years, I have been involved in many cases where due to job transfer or personal living choices the parents are living separate and apart.
 When there are children involved not only are the parents many time living in different states but the child or children may be living with one parent in Ohio or the converse occurs and the other parent is living ( with the children) in another state.
 The question then becomes does Ohio have the jurisdiction (authority) to make custody determination or does that authority rest with the state where the parent resides.

 Uniform Child Custody and Jurisdiction and Enforcement Act